JMBerryman/GLoBESfit/README.md

 Documentation
 =============

-`GLoBESfit` is extensively documented in an upcoming publication - check back soon for an arXiv number!
+`GLoBESfit` will be extensively documented in an upcoming publication - check back soon for an arXiv number!

 Installation
 ============